th-m-vogel/Max-Patches/M4L-Devices/Modular-AV-Recorder/README.md

 This device is designed to auto discover video M4L devices available in the Ableton set.
 Auto discover is based on a properitary protocoll, however everything is open source, see also below the section regarding the Abstraction needed to enable existing Video patchers to be discovered and connected.

 ** Attention **
-This devive is very hungry for Ressources and may (on high resolution) render you Ableton in a state where you cant interact with the user interface.
-For this reason i derived a spout version from this devoce, also available here ../Modular-Spout-Sender/
+This devive is very hungry for Ressources and may (on high resolution) render your Ableton in a state where you can't interact with the user interface.
+For this reason i created a Spout version from this device, also available here ../Modular-Spout-Sender/
-I HIGHLY recoomend, if you are familiar (or wnte to becom familiar) with Spout, use the Modular-Spout-Sender!
+I HIGHLY recoomend, if you are familiar (or want to become familiar) with Spout, use the Modular-Spout-Sender!

 Basic functions:
 - Select Target Folder - self descriptive i think ;) ...
-Default target is "Desktop"
+Default target is "Desktop".
-- "Rec Start" locks the source select menu und switches the source to the desired resolution and starts recording
+- "Rec Start" locks the source select menu, switches the source to the desired resolution and starts recording.
-- The drop down menu is used to select from the available sources
+- The drop down menu is used to select from the available sources.
-- Switching it off - Rec stop - stops recording, switches the resolution back and unlocks the source select menu
+- Switching it off - Rec stop - stops recording, switches the resolution back and unlocks the source select menu.
-- The info text shows what source is selected
+- The info text shows what source is selected.
-- The selected source is visible when Preview on
+- The selected source is visible when Preview on.
-- The codec menu selects video codec for recording
+- The codec menu selects video codec for recording.
-- The resolution menu selects the resulution to set when "Rec Arm" is used
+- The resolution menu selects the resulution to set when the recording is active.

 Known issues:
 - see above - super ressource hungry